-- 1. Open the macerator discharge valve (The discharge valve locates in main bilge discharge compartment by inboard side of galley). - 2.
+- 1. Open the overboard discharge valve (see the mechanical arrangement illustrations for locations). - 2.
 Switch the "MACERATOR" breaker on at the DC Panel.
-(The toggle switch locates by chart table) - 3.
+Hold the momentary switch on. - 3.
 Allow the macerator to run until the holding tank is empty, but no longer. - 4.
-When you hear the pump speed up, indicating the holding tank is empty, immediately switch the pump off. - 5.
+When you hear the pump speed up, indicating the holding tank is empty, immediately release the momentary switch, switch the pump off. - 5.
 Close the overboard discharge valve.